-Haley Toups is a dedicated student at the University of Nevada, Reno pursuing a degree in biochemistry and molecular biology as well as a minor in biophysical organic chemistry, which she will graduate with in the spring of 2015.
-Although young, she has already started making a difference in the world of mycology by introducing her community to fungi through the local green house where she teaches the skills of mushroom cultivation and propagation.
+Haley Toups is the Fungi Woman of the Month and is a dedicated student at the University of Nevada, Reno pursuing a degree in biochemistry and molecular biology as well as a minor in biophysical organic chemistry, which she will graduate within the spring of 2015.
+Although young, she has already started making a difference in the world of mycology by introducing her community to fungi through the local greenhouse where she teaches the skills of mushroom cultivation and propagation.
 Periodically, she lectures to the local high school agriculture classes about fungi, biochemistry, and the career options available in science.
 She works as a laboratory technician at Aloha Medicinals which she recently allied with her university to analyze and identify fungi with DNA sequencing.
 Haley represents the next generation of mycologists, and only time will tell the advances in the study of fungi her generation will make.

 Haley explains what it’s like to work at Aloha Medicinals.

-Usually I begin my day with media preparations, which is the base for Aloha’s entire production line.
+Usually, I begin my day with media preparations, which is the base for Aloha’s entire production line.
 If the plates and tubes I create become contaminated, the product will become exponentially more contaminated at every step down the line, and we will have a lot of unhappy clients on our hands.
-For this reason it is key to use the world’s most advanced sterile techniques and multiple quality control steps to insure our customers are getting exactly what they paid for.
+For this reason, it is key to use the world’s most advanced sterile techniques and multiple quality control steps to ensure our customers are getting exactly what they paid for.

-Most days however, I organize and analyze over 10,000 culture tubes located in Nevada and Hawaii.
-This is my primary job at Aloha, and it is very time consuming.
-Twice a year every strain in the culture bank must be transferred to create the next generation to insure the strain will not die out for any reason such as lack of nutrition or even if the building was to burn down (explaining the two storage locations)”
+Most days, however, I organize and analyze over 10,000 culture tubes located in Nevada and Hawaii.
+This is my primary job at Aloha, and it is very time-consuming.
+Twice a year every strain in the culture bank must be transferred to create the next generation to ensure the strain will not die out for any reason such as lack of nutrition or even if the building was to burn down (explaining the two storage locations)”

-Working at Aloha has given me a very unique view into industrial science that few people are ever able to attain and appreciate.
-Science is often glorified as a comfortable job where you sit in a laboratory doing little experiments, but the majority of science takes place in an industrial setting that is loud, messy, and often times repetitive.
+Working at Aloha has given me a very unique view of industrial science that few people are ever able to attain and appreciate.
+Science is often glorified as a comfortable job where you sit in a laboratory doing little experiments, but the majority of science takes place in an industrial setting that is loud, messy, and oftentimes repetitive.
 I feel lucky to be part of a world-class scientific team so early in my career.”

 Haley hopes to travel the world collecting mushrooms for further study.”Aloha Medicinals is famous for its Cordyceps.
 I would be honored to accompany Dr. Holliday on an expedition to the Tibetan Alps to recover fresh samples and new strains of Cordyceps for Aloha.
 This experience is definitely at the top of my bucket list.”